bongiozzo/musica_mustdie/output/band_cypresshill.md

 # Cypress Hill

+west coast rap, latin, alternative & hardcore rap from L.A.

-Дискография
+## Дискография

-"Pigs" 1991, Rap Metal
+### "Pigs" 1991, Rap Metal

+1. Pigs
+2. How I Could Just Hill A Man
+3. Hand On The Pump
+4. Hole In The Head
+5. Ultraviolet Dreams
+6. Light Another
+7. The Phuncky Feel One
+8. Break It Up
+9. Real Estate
+10.Stoned Is The Way Of The Walk
+11.Psycobetabuckdown
+12.Something For The Blunted
+13.Latin Lingo
+14.The Funky Cypress Hill Shit
+15.Tres Equis
+16.Born To Get Busy

+(P)c 1991

-"Black Sunday" 1993, Rap Metal
+### "Black Sunday" 1993, Rap Metal

+1. I Wanna Get High
+2. I Ain't Goin' Out Like That
+3. Insane In The Brain
+4. When The Sh - Goes Down
+5. Lick A Shot
+6. Cock The Hammer
+7. Lock Down
+8. S Lil' Putos
+9. Legalize It
+10.Hits Form The Bong
+11.What Go Around Come Around, Kit
+12.A To The K
+13.Hand On The Glock
+14.Break Ein Off

+(P)c 1993

-"III Temples Of Boom" 1995, Rap Metal
+### "III Temples Of Boom" 1995, Rap Metal

+1. Spark Another Owl
+2. Throw Your Set In The Air
+3. Stoned Raiders
+4. Illusions
+5. Killa Hill
+6. Boom Biddy Bye Bye
+7. No Rest For The Wicked
+8. Make A Move
+9. Funk Freakers
+10.Locates

+(P)c 1995

-"Unreleased & Revamped" 1996, Rap Metal
+### "Unreleased & Revamped" 1996, Rap Metal

+1. Boom Biddy Bye Bye
+2. Throw Your Hands In The Air
+3. Intellectual Davs
+4. Hand On The Pump
+5. Watta You Know
+6. Hits From The Bong
+7. Illusions
+8. Latin Lingo
+9. When The Ship Goes Down

+(P)c 1996

 ## Отношения с другими группами